furlan/ABAP-Active-Record/README.md

 `<value>08/21/1997</value>`
 `...`

+### SAPUI5

+In the SAPUI5 side, class `sap.ui.model.odata.ODataModel` was extended to implemented methods for basic CRUD operations and return data in JSON format.

-Here is the JSON Model returned by ABAP Active Record:
+Here is the JSON Model returned by _aarGetEntitySet_ method call above:

 `{"SFLIGHT":[`
 `{"CARRID":"LH","CONNID":"00002402","FLDATE":"08/21/1997","PRICE":"555,00"},`